What Is Career Counselling?

 Discovery and Exploration of Self

 The Career Counselling process begins with a series of assessments, debriefs, and personal interviews that help the client and the counsellor deepen and expand the client’s understanding of themselves.
+The assessments and interviews focus on and draw insights from the client’s interests, skills, personality, and values.

 Insights from the External Environment

 Career Counsellors provide insights, information and data regarding future trends, job market requirements, earning potentials, and industry trends relevant to the client.
+This information is rarely available to clients beyond the opinions of peer groups or informal mentors unless they seek Professional Career Counselling.

 Career Options Evaluation